-Alison Zavos is the Publisher/Editor-in-Chief of Feature Shoot and a photography curator.
+Alison Zavos is the Founder/Editor-in-Chief of Feature Shoot and a photography curator.
 Over the past few years, Zavos has curated numerous shows.
 In the summer of 2010, she curated Sea Change, a group show as part of the Wassaic Summer Festival.
 As part of Photoville NYC 2012, Zavos co-curated a group exhibition entitled Underage, which featured work by six young photographers.
 Come Together, a Beatles-themed exhibit, was at FotoWeekDC in November of 2012, and Anew: Seeing Beauty in Everyday Objects was shown at the United Photo Industries gallery in Brooklyn, NY in December, 2012.
 As part of Photoville NYC 2013, she curated Fruitland, a collection of strange still life photographs of fruit by 20 international photographers.

 She is also an active member of the photography community, reviewing portfolios for numerous organizations and speaking on various panels discussing topics such as the impact of new media, marketing, press and photography blogs.

 Prior to running Feature Shoot full time, Zavos worked as a photo editor.
-She currently lives in Brooklyn with her husband Zolton and daughter Avalon.
+She currently lives in Brooklyn with her husband Zolton and 2-year-old daughter.